Malikusfz/TeknoTalks/README.md

 - Buat thread diskusi baru, lihat thread yang ada, dan ikuti diskusi dengan berkomentar.
 - Periksa papan peringkat untuk melihat kontributor teratas di komunitas.

-Register for a new account or log in with existing credentials.
-- Create new discussion threads, view existing threads, and participate in discussions by commenting.
-- Check the leaderboards to see the top contributors in the community.

 ## Berkontribusi | Contributing

 Kami menyambut kontribusi dari komunitas!
 Untuk berkontribusi: | We welcome contributions from the community!
 To contribute: